Relignaree, Rath and Souterrain, Glenballythomas, Co. Roscommon.

 For more sites in Co.
 Roscommon, click here.

-The entrance to the souterrain.
+The entrance into the souterrain.

 Again, Rath Cruachan is visible.